Thank You Letter for a Gift: Notes, Cards and Messages

 What should I write in a thank-you note for a gift?
 Toggle answer

-Name the gift, thank the giver, and add one detail about how you will use it or why it mattered.
-A specific note usually feels warmer than a long generic message.
+Name the gift, thank the giver, and include one detail about how you will use it or why it mattered.
+A specific note usually feels warmer than a long, generic message.

 How long should a gift thank-you note be?
 Toggle answer